rmcanany/SolidEdgeHousekeeper/README.md

 #### 1. Select by Folder

-Choose this option if you want to select files within a single folder, or a folder and its subfolders.
+Choose this option to select files within a single folder, or a folder and its subfolders.
 You can select any number of each.
 Referring to the diagram, click the the icon marked **a** to select a single folder, click the icon marked **b** to include sub folders.

 #### 2. Select by Top-Level Assembly

-Choose this option if you want to select files linked to an assembly.
+Choose this option to select files linked to an assembly.
-Again referring to the diagram, click **a** to choose the assembly, click **b** to choose where to look for _where used_ files for the assembly.
-You can select any number of _where used_ folders.
+Again referring to the diagram, click **a** to choose the assembly, click **b** to choose where to search for _where used_ files.
+You can select any number of top-level assemblies and _where used_ folders.

-If you don't specify any folders, Housekeeper simply finds files contained in the specified assembly and subassemblies without performing a _where used_ on them.
+If you don't specify any *where used* folders, Housekeeper simply finds files contained in the specified assembly and subassemblies.
+No is _where used_ is performed.

-If you _do_ specify one or more folders, there are two options on how the _where used_ is performed, **Top Down** or **Bottom Up**.
+If you _do_ specify one or more folders, there are two options on how the _where used_ is performed, **Top Down** or **Bottom Up** (see next).
 Make this selection on the **Configuration Tab**.
+Guidelines are given below, however it's not a bad idea to try both methods to see which works best for you.

 **Bottom Up**

-Bottom up is meant for general purpose directories (e.g., `\\BIG_SERVER\all_parts\`), where the number of files in the folder(s) far exceed the number of files in the assembly.
+Bottom up is meant for general purpose (hopefully indexed) directories (e.g., `\\BIG_SERVER\all_parts\`), where the number of files in the folder(s) far exceed the number of files in the assembly.
 The program gets links by recursion, then